Lemon Law in South DakotaGet detailed Vehicle History Report in 3 Easy Steps

 - Repair attempts you've made (including name of repair shops and dates)

-The manufacturer has seven days after receiving your letter to respond to your complaint, and to tell you where to take your vehicle to have it fixed one last time.
+The manufacturer has 7 days after receiving your letter to respond to your complaint, and to tell you where to take your vehicle to have it fixed one last time.

 Once you've taken the vehicle to the designated repair shop, they have 14 days to attempt to solve the problem.